 Perhaps death wasn’t far from his door, even back then.

-If a wolf would attack a child in the 21st century, would it go for one in the 1st century?
+If a wolf would attack a child in the twenty-first century, would it go for one in the first century?

 I hardly think wolves have become more civilised over time.

 Jesus’ family would’ve had no lightweight trekking tent, just a few blankets.
 When Joseph and Mary brought their toddler home from Egypt through many a wilderness mile, they would’ve had far more justifiable cause for fear than me.
 Would they have laid awake through the watches of the night, taking it in turns to defend the child?
 Would they have stoked the fire all night to keep the wolf from the… well there was no door?

 Maybe Jesus would have been sandwiched between them for warmth and safety, much like any young child sneaks into their parents’ bed at night.

 But for all the challenges of life in the desert, there was one enormous blessing that was as true in the 1st century as it is now.

 Jesus’ family would likely have known it, and I have too.